-This week four winter meal planner has five easy and tasty dinner recipes that can feed four people for under $100*.
+This week two winter meal planner has five easy and tasty dinner recipes that can feed four people for under $100*.
 With ingredients that can easily be swapped to suit your tastes or what’s in season, a handy shopping list, and tips on using leftovers, there will be zero food waste at the end of the week.

-Week four downloads
+Week two downloads

-Tips for the week four meal plan
+Tips for the week two meal plan

-- To keep a whole bunch of celery fresher for longer, wrap the root end of the celery in a paper towel, place the whole celery in a ziplock bag and squeeze out the excess air.
+- To keep a whole bunch of celery fresher for longer, is to wrap the root end of the celery in a paper towel, place the whole celery in a ziplock bag and squeeze out the excess air.
 If you have chopped celery, place it in an airtight container lined with a paper towel.

 - The leaves of the celery are edible, use them like parsley.
 You can save the base of the celery when cutting it and regrow more celery from it.

-- Revive any limp celery stalks by cutting in half and placing the cut side in a jar of water and leave for a few hours or overnight
+- Revive any limp celery stalks by cutting in half and placing the cut side in a jar of water and leave for a few hours or overnight.

 Some ingredients will be used across more than one meal in a week.
 These ingredients are all marked with a * so you know not to use all of the ingredient in one meal.